fxn/monochrome-theme.el/README.md

-A monochrome theme for Emacs 24.
+A gray on black Emacs 24 theme for your focused hacking sessions.

 Just throw _monochrome-theme.el_ into _~/.emacs.d_ and execute